Richard H. Bernstein: Career

-Legal career case details
+Career notable cases

 International work

 In June 2010, Bernstein visited Israel through OneFamily Fund in Jerusalem to meet with survivors of terrorist attacks in Sderot.
 OneFamily Fund is an organization working to raise awareness for the effects of terrorism on the people of Israel and provides direct financial, legal and emotional assistance to terror victims.
 Bernstein was invited to discuss his advocacy work, fighting for the rights of people with disabilities, and how victims of terror can cope with disabilities caused by the attacks they have experienced.

-In the fall of 2010, Bernstein was asked by the government of Ecuador in South America to participate in a speaking tour demonstrating the abilities and possible achievements of the disabled to rally support for disabled rights.
+In the fall of 2010, Bernstein was asked by the government of Ecuador in South America to participate in a speaking tour demonstrating the abilities and possible achievements of disabled people to rally support for disabled rights.
 While in the country, he spoke to mainstream media and Ecuadorian universities, including Colegio Americano de Quito.

-Following his work in Israel and Ecuador, Bernstein also has visited Sydney, Melbourne, the Gold Coast, London and Sao Paulo discussing special education and/or athletics programs promoting greater inclusion as part of his advocacy for disabled rights.
+Following his work in Israel and Ecuador, Bernstein also has visited Sydney, Melbourne, the Gold Coast, London and São Paulo discussing special education and/or athletics programs promoting greater inclusion as part of his advocacy for disabled rights.
 In 2013, he did 20 speaking engagements in 10 days to the audiences throughout Australia and London.

 Returning to Australia in March 2014, he did a series of events, one of which was at the annual Gawith Lecture put on by Inclusion Melbourne.
 The trip included a visit to Victoria for a bipartisan lunch at Parliament House in Victoria (Australia), where he gave an address focused on inclusiveness for individuals with disabilities.
 He also gave a keynote speech at the Maccabi Victoria All Abilities Project Launch in Armadale, Victoria and spoke at the Milk and Honey Café in Caulfield as part of the Access Inspiration Series, in which he was accompanied by Member for Caulfield David Southwick MP.